The U.S. Department of Agriculture doesn’t just provide nutrition services.

 - To be eligible for grants you must be at least 62 years of age

 - Grant eligible borrowers can also qualify for a loan totaling a maximum program loan amount of $27,500

 USDA Loan Credit Score Requirements

 The U.S. Department of Agriculture recently changed the credit requirements.
-A 640 FICO score is required for a USDA rural development loan.
+A 640 FICO score is required for a USDA loan.
 Before this change, it was possible for homebuyers to qualify for with less than adequate credit history.

 These loans are Governed by: